Ajit Pai Is Working Hard to Make Broadband Users Dumb Again

-The death of federal net neutrality protections in the United States didn’t just set the stage for broadband providers to start penalizing customers who enjoy services like Netflix instead of those owned by, say, AT&T; a consequence of the repeal we’re now witnessing that’s only likely to worsen.
-It’s also made it more difficult for consumers to locate accurate information about the network performance and practices of the companies that deliver their internet access.
+The death of federal net neutrality protections in the United States didn’t only give ISPs license to penalize customers who don’t agree to buy their services.
+It also pointlessly mystified the process whereby consumers acquire the most basic, unsimplified details about their home internet’s price, speed, and capacity.

-Case in point: In April 2016, the Federal Communications Commission (FCC) rolled out new labels for mobile and fixed broadband providers, with the goal of helping consumers quickly access clear and concise information about the price and performance of every U.S. broadband company.
+Case in point: In April 2016, the Federal Communications Commission (FCC) rolled out new labels for mobile and fixed broadband providers to help consumers find specifics about the prices and performance offered by U.S. broadband companies.
+They mimicked the Nutrition Facts Label, to which consumers were already accustom and were chiefly designed to help consumers make informed decisions about which broadband provider best suited their needs.

-The purpose of these labels, which mimicked the Nutrition Facts Label consumers are accustom to seeing on the backs of packaged foods and beverages, was to help consumers make informed decisions about which broadband service would best suit the needs of their household or small business.
+In 2018, FCC Chairman Ajit Pai successfully overturned Open Internet Order and did away with the labels, replacing them instead with a system unfriendly to the average user, that needlessly disperses the information across the internet.

 Advertisement